Bike

 Open Script Editor and choose Help > Script Editor Help.
 Search for the help section "Access your scripts using the Script menu".
 That will lead you through the steps of enabling and saving scripts into the system script menu.

-You can also use FastScripts or Keyboard Maestro to run your scripts with assigned keyboard shortcuts.
+You can also use or to run your scripts with assigned keyboard shortcuts.